 A microsurgeon is trained to use a powerful microscope that magnifies the area more than 20 times.
 Because precise suture placement is imperative when performing a vasectomy reversal, this magnification, as well as the skill and expertise in performing the more challenging procedure called an epididymovastomy for men who have a blockage in the epididymis, is vital.
 Unless a surgeon uses a high powered microscope, he or she cannot detect a blockage in the epididymis and it is technically difficult to perform an epididymovastomy.

-Drs.
-Karen Boyle and David Fenig have performed multiple “re-dos” for patients who went to a surgeon not trained in microsurgery.
-Fortunately for these patients, we often see good outcomes with re-dos because of our physician team’s expertise in microsurgical techniques, the center’s high powered microscope, and our dedicated vasectomy reversal operating team.
+Our microsurgeons have performed multiple “re-dos” for patients who went to a surgeon not trained in microsurgery.
+Fortunately for these patients, we often see good outcomes with re-dos because of our team’s expertise in microsurgical techniques, the center’s high powered microscope, and our dedicated vasectomy reversal operating team.

 The fact is, general urologists not utilizing the microsurgical technique for vasectomy reversals have success rates that are much lower – only about 30 to 40%.
 Success rates for vasectomy reversals performed by a skilled microsurgeon like our team at the Vasectomy Reversal Center of America are over 90%.
 These stats don’t lie.
 When it comes to realizing the dream of conceiving a child naturally, having a vasectomy reversal performed by a microsurgeon affords patients with the very best outcome – a baby.